Pink Slime is unfortunately only available with Minecraft mods. However, for those who enjoy modded gameplays, the object is a handy resource to have.

 There are two approaches to getting enough mobs to throw in the machine.
 The first and easiest is passive mobs.

 With Passive Mobs

-Passive mobs won’t attack you on sight, making them more accessible to herd.
-Additionally, you can subsequently breed them to populate your system further.
+Passive mobs won’t attack you on sight, making them easier to herd.
+Additionally, you can also breed them to populate your system further.

 The second and more challenging option is to generate a mob spawner.

 Creating a dark space with water to lead the newly spawned mobs to a funnel has its perks since you won’t need to feed the system manually.
 This is usually called a mob farm in Minecraft.

 In addition, the millibucket yields base themselves on the entity’s HP.
 Once you’ve set up your spawning system and your mob slaughter factory, you’re ready to profit.

 Now, let’s see how the mechanism works in more detail.